vincentbernat/snimpy/README.md

 License
 -------

-Snimpy is licensed under MIT/X11 license.
+Snimpy is licensed under ISC license.
 See at the top of source files for details.

 Installation and usage